FishArmy100/cirrus/docs/grammar.md

         | blockExpr
         | lambda
 		| typeName "{" (IDENTIFIER ":" expression ("," IDENTIFIER ":" expression)? "," )? "}";
+        | typeName "(" expression ")" // NOTE: only with type that has a function or array in it
         | arrayLiteral

 call        -> primary ( genericArgs "(" arguments? ")" | "[" expression "]" | "."
 IDENTIFIER )*;